natke889/Grafana-VMware/README.md

 vagrant up
 ~~~~

-SSH into the vagrant machine cd to /vagrant/ directoy.
+SSH into the vagrant machine.
 ~~~~
 vagrant ssh
 ~~~~